+Read the scholarship guidelines carefully.
+Make sure you know everything the committee wants you to include in your letter of intent.
+Check to see if there are any word or page limits.
 Follow the basic rules for writing a cover letter for a job or a business letter.
 Include your mailing address in the top left-hand corner of the letter.
 List the date under your return address, and then the person to whom you are addressing the letter and her street address under the date.
-Address your letter to a specific person if possible.
+Address your letter to a specific person, if possible.

 Begin the letter of intent with introducing what you plan to study in college and why it is important to your career field.
-For example, you could begin your letter of intent with a statement such as: "I am excited to pursue my love of teaching at Truman State University in Kirksville, Mo., in the fall.
+For example, you could begin your letter of intent with a statement such as: "I am excited to pursue my love of teaching at Truman State University in Kirksville, Missouri, in the fall.
 I plan to major in English during my undergraduate studies.
 As a graduate student, I will major in elementary education.
 I want to research ways to improve reading instruction in elementary classrooms."
 You are setting forth your college plans in a brief paragraph.

 Be as specific as you can, especially if you are applying for a graduate scholarship.
 If you know the universities you want to attend, mention these, as well as some of the faculty members you want to work with.
-Follow your college plans with a paragraph about your past school experiences, leadership qualities and experience and work in the field.
+Follow your college plans with a paragraph about your past school experiences, leadership qualities and experience or work you've done in the field.
 Give the scholarship committee several examples of your dedication of pursuing a career.

-End your letter with your short-term and long-term career goals, such as: "After graduate school, I plan to teach in a public school in Missouri.
+End your letter with both your short and long-term career goals, such as: "After graduate school, I plan to teach in a public school in Missouri.
 I want to lead a committee at my school on improving students' reading comprehension.
 I plan to take leadership roles at the school.
 I want to have daily communication with the parents of my students because I believe strongly in the home-school connection for success in a child's education."

-- Jupiterimages/Stockbyte/Getty Images
+- Jupiterimages/Comstock/Getty Images